jcheron/phalcon-jquery/README.md

 ###JS files

-Copy all necessary JS and CSS files from the JQuery and copy them to the public/assets directory of your project
+Copy all necessary JS and CSS files from the JQuery official web site and copy them to public/assets and public/js directories of your project

 For JQuery (download at http://jquery.com/download/ or use the CDN)
 * jquery.min.js